MicroStrategy/hyper-sdk/config/README.md

 ```

 By default, Hyper SDK's auto refresh is on.
-It will check with server to see if any hyper card need to refresh every 5mins.
+It checks every 5 minutes with the server if any hyper card needs to be refreshed
 The `afterRefresh` callback will do nothing.

 ## Error Handling